city_hall

 Last updated:

-The Boston Public Health Commission is an independent public agency providing a wide range of health services and programs.
+Boston Public Health Commission is an independent public agency.
+We offer over 40 services and programs.
+Learn about our history, mission, and work below.

 To work in partnership with communities to protect and promote the health and well-being of all Boston residents, especially those impacted by racism and systemic inequities.